systemd/mkosi/mkosi/resources/mkosi.md

   it.
 This command is useful for testing network based acquisition of OS images, for example via `machinectl pull-raw …` and `machinectl pull-tar …`.

+`burn <device>`

+: This builds the image if it is not built yet, and then writes it to the specified block device.
+The partition contents are written as-is, but the GPT partition table is corrected to match sector and disk size of the specified medium.

 `bump`